More is less

 In the injection molding simulation, the first shot fills the cavity of the pre- molded part.
 If this meets the predetermined demolding criteria, the physical condition of the part is transferred for the second shot.
 The mold core on the clamping side is retracted to expose the cavity of the post-molded part.
 Then, in the second shot, the post-molded part is given its shape.
 In the injection compression molding simulation, the pre-molded part is created and transferred in the same way as in the injection molding.
 When the post-molded part is being filled, the compression core closes under a defined compression force and speed profile as soon as a pre-determined filling volume has been reached.

 The IKV conducted a filling study for the post-molded part made by injection molding, so that it could be compared with a simulation performed by SimpaTec.
-The three selected time steps (t1 – t3) clearly show the good agreement be- tween the simulated flow front and the real flow front (Fig. 2).
+The three selected time steps (t1 – t3) clearly show the good agreement be- tween the simulated flow front and the real flow front (

 Fig. 3.
 The pronounced pressure gradient that occurs during injection molding (left) contrasts with the homogeneous pressure distribution arising in injection-compression molding (right).